hning86/articles/AmlVersionControl.md

 ![RUN HISTORY list](https://github.com/hning86/articles/blob/master/imgs/RunHistoryList.PNG)

-Once opened, you can save the snapshot experiment as a new expeirment and then modify it.
-One caveat is that if your experimen snapshot contains assets such as trained model, transform, dataset, etc., that since have updated versions, the snapshot retains the references to the original version when the snapshot was taken.
-But if you save the locked snapshot as a new experiment, ML Studio detects the existence of newer verion of these assets, and it will automatically update them into the latest version.
+Once opened, you can save the snapshot experiment as a new experiment and then modify it.
+One caveat is that if your experiment snapshot contains assets such as trained model, transform, dataset, etc., that since have updated versions, the snapshot retains the references to the original version when the snapshot was taken.
+But if you save the locked snapshot as a new experiment, ML Studio detects the existence of newer version of these assets, and it will automatically update them into the latest version.

 Also note that if you delete the experiment, all snapshot of that experiment is also deleted.

 ### Export/import experiment in JSON format
-Even though the run history snapshots keep an immutable version of the experiment in the ML Studio every time it is submitted to run, sometimes you still want to save a local copy of the experiment, and maybe check it into your favoriate source control system, such as Team Foundation Server, and later on recreate an experiment from that local file.
+Even though the run history snapshots keep an immutable version of the experiment in the ML Studio every time it is submitted to run, sometimes you still want to save a local copy of the experiment, and maybe check it into your favorite source control system, such as Team Foundation Server, and later on recreate an experiment from that local file.
 You can use [Azure ML PowerShell](http://aka.ms/amlps) commandlet [*Export-AmlExperimentGraph*](http://mit.edu) and [*Import-AmlExperimentGraph*](http://www.com) to accomplish that.

 Please note though the JSON file is a textual representation of the experiment graph, which may includes reference to assets in the workspace such as dataset or trained models.
 But it does NOT contain serialized version of such assets.
-So if you attempt to import the JSON document back into the workspace, those referenced assets must already exist with the same asset IDs referneced in the experiment, otherwise you will not be able to access the imported experiment.
+So if you attempt to import the JSON document back into the workspace, those referenced assets must already exist with the same asset IDs referenced in the experiment, otherwise you will not be able to access the imported experiment.

 ## Versioning trained model